 But there are contribution limits within that annual limit, and to understand them, you have to think of yourself as playing two roles: employee and employer.

-- Employer: In the employer role, you can contribute an additional profit-sharing contribution of up to 25% of what you’re compensated for (this is your net self-employment income), up to the total contribution limit of $57,000 for 2020 and $58,000 for 2021.
+- Employer: In the employer role, you can contribute an additional profit-sharing contribution of up to 25% of what you’re compensated for (this is your net self-employment income).
+The limit on compensation that can be used to factor your contribution is $305,000 in 2022 and $330,000 in 2023.

-There’s annual paperwork required with your solo 401k, And ance your solo 401k hits $250,000 or more in assets at the end of a given year, the IRS will require you to file a Form 5500-SF.
+There’s annual paperwork required with your Solo 401(k), And if your Solo 401(k) hits $250,000 or more in assets at the end of a given year, the IRS will require you to file a Form 5500-SF.

 2. SEP IRA